 Leg hair.
 Since men usually don’t shave their legs to wear shorts, there is no automatic reason to shave their legs to wear skirts.
 That said, there are reasons why a man might shave his legs regardless of his attire.
 Competitive male swimmers generally remove all body hair, many men with very little body hair remove their (usually chest) patches, and some male runners shave their legs and arms.
 A man with very pale skin, though, might wish to retain his body hair to add perceived color, but very hairy men might take electric clippers to their bodies before going to the beach as having less body hair makes applying sunscreen so much easier.
 I have experimented with both options and I have found aesthetic justifications for both, but I slightly prefer a shaggy look which seems more masculine to me.
 Still, the choice comes down to personal preference.
 There is nothing wrong with shaving one’s legs and there is nothing wrong with not shaving one’s legs either.
 I encourage other men to try shaving at least once.
 Electric clippers are fine for experimentation but it takes quite a bit of acclamation so give it a minimum thirty-day trial.
 If completely smooth skin is desired, I recommend using Shick’s Intuition Sensitive Care.

 Penile tumescence & epididymal hypertension.
 These are natural physiological occurrences and a man should not feel ashamed (after all, women’s breasts can swell cyclically and their nipples might harden spontaneously, but they carry on as normal, right?)
-But to avoid embarrassment for those men who choose to go au naturel—at least for the first two weeks or so—it is advisable to cut the elastic waistband from a pair of boxers.
-Wear it around the thighs just below the buttocks.
+But for the modest gent who wishes to go au naturel but who would die of embarrassment should a gentle breeze cause him to salute—at least for the first two weeks or so—a fellow might for this reason again consider wearing an elasticized half slip.
+Alternately, a fellow could cut the elastic waistband from a pair of boxers. and wear it around the thighs just below the buttocks.
 If tumescence happens, it is easy enough to nudge the elastic band downward to restrain that member.
 In time both epididymal hypertension and penile tumescence will cease to be issues as the body adjusts to the new experience.
 (It won’t be an ongoing “burden” as famously penned in Aristophanes’ Lysistrata).

 Shopping for Skirts

 Shopping for skirts is as enjoyable as it is intimidating…like driving a car for the first time…but a man has to adjust his thinking to that of a woman.
 Men wear clothes until they are completely worn out and not fit for further use.
 Women, however, keep an item until they become bored with it.
 Premium brands like Gap or Columbia usually find their way to consignment shops such as Plato’s Closet while store brands usually wind up at thrift stores.
-Value brands like Old Navy can go either direction but luxury labels like Ann Taylor often wind up at church-run thrift shops.
+Value brands like Old Navy can go either direction.
+That said, I have the full panoply (including Ann Taylor) at church-run thrift shops.
 As for discount retailers, I have struck gold at Ross but generally strike out at TJ Maxx.